 socviz package contains about twenty five datasets and a number of utility and convenience functions.
 The datasets range in size from things with just a few rows (used for purely illustrative purproses) to datasets with over 120,000 observations, for practicing with and exploring.

 A course packet is also included the package.
 This is a zipped file containing an R Studio project consisting of nine R Markdown documents that parallel the chapters in the book.
 They contain the code for almost all the figures in the book (and a few more besides).
 There are also some additional support files, to help demonstrate things like reading in your own data locally in R.

 To install the package, you can follow the instructions in the Preface to the book.
 Alternatively, first download and install R for MacOS, Windows or Linux, as appropriate.
 Then download and install RStudio.
 Launch RStudio and then type the following code at the Console prompt (

 >), hitting return at the end of each line:

-Once everything has downloaded and been installed (which may take a little while), load the
+Once everything has downloaded and been installed, load the

 The supporting materials are contained in a compressed

 .zip file.
 To extract them to your Desktop, make sure the